savarin-oval

 Installation view of the exhibition Jasper Johns An Art of Changes at the Parrish Art Museum.

 Another impression of Jasper Johns' Savarin was included in Jasper Johns: Mind/Mirror, the simultaneous Jasper Johns retrospective jointly organized at the Philadelphia Museum and The Whitney Museum of American Art, in 2020.
-This massive exhibition took place simultaneously in both museums is expected to be the largest retrospective exhibition ever devoted to the Artist.
-From his iconic flags to lesser-known and recent works, the exhibition will feature paintings, sculptures, drawingsand prints-nearly 500 artworks across the two museums, many of which are from Johns’s personal collection and will be shown publicly for the first time.
-Inspired by the Jasper Johns’ long-standing fascination with mirroring and doubles, each half of the exhibition will act as a reflection of the other, inviting viewers to look closely to discover the themes, methodsand coded visual language that echo across the two venues.
+This massive exhibition took place simultaneously in both museums and was expected to be the largest retrospective exhibition ever devoted to the artist.
+From his iconic flags to lesser-known and recent works, the exhibition featured paintings, sculptures, drawings, and prints-nearly 500 artworks across the two museums, many of which were from Johns’s personal collection and shown publicly for the first time.
+Inspired by Jasper Johns’ long-standing fascination with mirroring and doubles, each half of the exhibition acted as a reflection of the other, inviting viewers to look closely to discover the themes, methods, and coded visual language that echoed across the two venues.